Dušan Tadić: International career

+Youth and early senior career

 Tadić was a regular member of Serbia's under-19 and under-21 teams, taking part at both the 2007 UEFA European Under-19 Championship and the 2009 UEFA European Under-21 Championship.
 He also represented Serbia at the 2008 Summer Olympics, appearing in all three group stage matches.

-Tadić was first named in the Serbia national squad in 2008, aged 20.
-It was not until 2011 that he became a regular fixture in both the squad and the team, and was an integral part of the national side during Serbia's unsuccessful attempt to qualify for the 2014 FIFA World Cup in Brazil.
-Tadić scored his first senior goal for his country in the 2014 FIFA World Cup qualification game at home to Wales on 12 September 2012 in a 6–1 victory, coming on the occasion of his eighth full cap.
+On 14 December 2008, Tadić debuted for the Serbian senior squad in a 0–1 friendly loss against Poland.
+On 12 September 2012, he scored his first senior national team goal in his eighth appearance, a 6–1 victory against Wales in the 2014 FIFA World Cup qualification.

+2018 and 2022 FIFA World Cups

-Tadić was one of Serbia's most influential players during the 2018 FIFA World Cup qualifications, scoring four goals and helping them win their group.
+Tadić was one of Serbia's most influential players during the 2018 FIFA World Cup qualification, scoring four goals and helping them win their group.
 In June 2018 he was selected in the 23-man squad for the final tournament, playing all three group stage matches.

-In November 2022, he captained Serbia in the 2022 FIFA World Cup in Qatar.
-He played in all three group stage matches, against Brazil, Cameroon and Switzerland.
-He provided two assists, one in a match against Cameroon, and another one against Switzerland.
+In November 2022, he served as captain of Serbia at the 2022 FIFA World Cup in Qatar.
+He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
+He provided two assists, one in a match against Cameroon, and another one against Switzerland as Serbia finished fourth in the group.

+100 appearances and retirement

+On 10 September 2023, Tadić played his 100th international match in a 3–1 away win against Lithuania during the Euro 2024 qualifying.

+On 28 May 2024, he was named in the Serbia squad for UEFA Euro 2024.
+He appeared as a substitute for Aleksandar Mitrović in the team's opening match of the tournament against England, playing the last 29 minutes of the 1–0 loss.
+He also played in group stage matches against Slovenia and Denmark.
 Serbia finished fourth in the group.

+On 18 July 2024, Tadić announced his retirement from international football.